PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 The number of records to cache in the aggressive cache.
 If set to a value greater than 0, the recursor will cache NSEC and NSEC3 records to generate negative answers, as defined in :rfc:`8198`.
 To use this, DNSSEC processing or validation must be enabled by setting `dnssec`_ to ``process``, ``log-fail`` or ``validate``.

-.. _setting-aggressive-cache-max-nsec3-hit-ratio:
+.. _setting-aggressive-cache-min-nsec3-hit-ratio:

 ``aggressive-cache-min-nsec3-hit-ratio``
 ----------------------------------------

-.. versionadded: 4.9.0
+.. versionadded:: 4.9.0

 - Integer
 - Default: 2000